Best movies like Transformation: The Life and Legacy of Werner Erhard

 The only place to get the real story behind est, featuring rare, never before seen footage of actual est seminars.

 A unique, carefully handpicked, selection of the best movies like Transformation: The Life and Legacy of Werner Erhard Starring Werner Erhard, Warren Bennis, Joe DiMaggio, Anita Erhard, and more.
-If you liked Transformation: The Life and Legacy of Werner Erhard then you may also like: Orientation: A Scientology Information Film, Raising Bertie, Ronaldo, Bare, Deliver Us from Evil and many more popular movies featured on this list.
+If you liked Transformation: The Life and Legacy of Werner Erhard then you may also like: Orientation: A Scientology Information Film, Ronaldo, Bare, My Scientology Movie, Jane Fonda in Five Acts and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 From two-time Emmy winner Robyn Symon comes an intriguing documentary which offers an intimate look at Werner Erhard, founder of the est program that sparked today's multi-billion dollar personal growth industry.
 In his first interview in more than a decade, Erhard gives a rare glimpse into the controversy surrounding his life and the est Training -- the program that has inspired millions of people all over the world.